Hoppa till huvudinnehåll

 • Om du tar några andra läkemedel.
 Detta inkluderar alla läkemedel du tar som finns att köpa utan recept, samt växtbaserade och komplementära läkemedel.

-• Try to drink plenty of water while you are taking co-amoxiclav, to help keep your kidneys working well.
-You can take your doses before or after food.
+• Drink plenty of water while taking co-amoxiclav to help keep your kidneys working well.

-• If you forget to take a dose, take one as soon as you remember.
-Try to take the correct number of doses each day, but do not take two doses at the same time to make up for a forgotten dose.
+• If you forget a dose, take it as soon as you remember, but do not take two doses at the same time.

 • Förvara alla läkemedel utom räckhåll och synhåll för barn.